Eski Imaret Mosque: Architecture

 The plan belongs to the cross-in-square (or quincunx) type with a central dome and four vaulted crossarms, a sanctuary to the east and an esonarthex and an exonarthex to the west.
-This appears to be an addition of the Palaiologan period, replacng an older portico, and is divided into three bays.
+This appears to be an addition of the Palaiologan period, replacing an older portico, and is divided into three bays.
 The lateral ones are surmounted by cross vaults, the central one by a dome.

 A unique feature of this building is the U-shaped gallery which runs over the narthex and the two western bays of the quincunx.
 The gallery has windows opening towards both the naos and the crossarm.
 It is possible that the gallery was built for the private use of the Empress-Mother.

 As in many of the surviving Byzantine churches of Istanbul, the four columns which supported the crossing were replaced by piers, and the colonnades at either ends of the crossarms were filled in.
 The piers divide the nave into three aisles.
 The side aisles lead into small clover-leaf-shaped chapels to the east, connected to the sanctuary and ended to the east, like the sanctuary, with an apse.
 These chapels are the prothesis and diaconicon.
 The Ottomans resurfaced the apses and added a minaret, since lost.

 The dome, which during the Ottoman period was given a helmet-like shape, recovered its original scalloped roofline in the restoration of 1970.
 This is typical of the churches of the Macedonian period.
 The tent-like roofing of the gallery has also been replaced with tiles that follow the curves of the vaulting.

 The exterior has occasional decorative motifs, like sunbursts, meanders, basket-wave patterns and cloisonnés: the latter motif is typical of the Greek architecture of this period but unknown elsewhere in Constantinople.
 Of the original interior, nothing remains but some marble mouldings, cornices, and doorframes.